-Only certified VENM and ENM can be imported on-site for the filling of the site.
+Only certified VENM, ENM or other approved Resource Recovery Materials can be imported on-site for the filling of the site.

 At all times, the acceptance of materials on-site is at the discretion of CSR Limited and its authorised parties, including the Environmental Consultant.
 In exercising this discretion, CSR will rely fully on the certification of each proposed delivery of material to the Site and the independent advice provided by the Environmental Consultant following a review of certification provided by the generator.